bosterho/bosterho.github.io/README.md

 # bosterho.github.io
-Find links to a few p5 sketches I made here.
+Just a couple links to some p5 sketches I made.